phucthuan1st/gRPC-ChatApp/README.md

 ## Overview

-This is a simple chat application built using gRPC (Google Remote Procedure Call) in Go with a graphical user interface (GUI) powered by go-gtk.
+This is a simple chat application built using gRPC (Google Remote Procedure Call) in Go with a graphical user interface (GUI) powered by rivo/tview.
 It allows users to connect and chat with each other in real-time.

 The application demonstrates the use of gRPC for communication between a client and server while offering a user-friendly interface for a seamless chatting experience.

 ## Technologies Used

 - **Go (Golang):** Go is a statically typed, compiled language known for its performance and simplicity.
 It serves as the foundation for this project.
 - **gRPC:** gRPC is a high-performance RPC (Remote Procedure Call) framework developed by Google.
 It is used to establish efficient communication between the client and server.
-- **go-gtk:** go-gtk is a Go binding for GTK, a popular GUI toolkit.
-It enables the creation of graphical user interfaces for applications, making it easier for users to interact with the chatroom.
+- **tview:** It enables the creation of graphical user interfaces for applications, making it easier for users to interact with the chatroom.
+Powered by ncurses

 ## Features

 - Real-time chat with multiple users.
 - gRPC-based communication for efficient and fast messaging.
-- User-friendly graphical interface powered by go-gtk.
+- User-friendly graphical interface powered by tview.
 - Simple and easy-to-use command-line interface for setting up and running the application.

 ## Prerequisites